 Two facilities reported fuel damage resulting from, respectively, erroneous maintenance and lack of maintenance.
 In the first case, maintenance work on the core support grid was carried out with some fuel still loaded in the core.
-During this work, a long reach tool slipped causing it to mechanically damage the fuel cladding of one of the fuel elements.
+During this work, a slip of a long-reach tool caused it to mechanically damage the fuel cladding of one of the fuel elements.
 This was not noticed at the time but was discovered nine months later, after operating the reactor with the damaged fuel element.

-Two facilities reported poor water chemistry (high conductivity).
-In the first event, high conductivity water from an exhausted resin bed in the purification system was entering into the primary circuit due to leakage past a faulty outlet isolation valve.
-In the second event at a different facility, a known leak of the water from the secondary cooling system into the primary system was allowed to persist for more than six months, resulting in detriment to the primary coolant system water chemistry.
+In the second event at a different facility, a known leak of the water of the secondary cooling system into the primary system was allowed to persist for more than six months, causing uncontrolled water chemistry of the primary system coolant.
 Eventually, the poor coolant quality caused fuel clad failure in several fuel assemblies and severe contamination of the primary system with fission products.
-In addition, practically the entire inventory of fuel in the core had to be removed from service as it could not be determined with confidence the suitability for further irradiation of the non-failed assemblies.
-Aside from the problem of high radiation inhibiting a close inspection, the fuel rods were also intensively coated with scale.
-Both events emphasize that priority should be given to repair and restoration to operation of out-of-service SSCs important to safety before other adverse impacts occur.
+In addition, practically the entire inventory of fuel in the core had to be removed from service due to the impossibility of determining with confidence the suitability for further irradiation of those assemblies that had not yet failed.
+Apart from the problem of high radiation inhibiting a close inspection, the fuel rods were also intensively coated with scale.